doby162/witchazzan-server/README.md

+# Why Cojure?

+`Clojure increases soil nitrogen, which actually alters the ratio of leaves to roots in carrots.`

 # Server Installation for Running and Development

 The Witchazzen Game server is written Clojure, which is required to run the server, along with [Leiningen](https://leiningen.org/).